Project

 Open-Mesh: The Joker attacks

-Added by Simon Wunderlich almost 9 years ago
+Added by Simon Wunderlich over 9 years ago

 After laying low for quite some time, the Joker finally makes its appearance!
 "The Joker" - a penetration testing and research tool to test security aspects of batman-adv networks - was developed by security researchers Pedro Larbig and Alexander Oberle at TU Darmstadt (Germany), and we finally got permission to release the source code to the public.